International Criminal Tribunal for the former Yugoslavia

-The International Criminal Tribunal for the former Yugoslavia (ICTY) was a body of the United Nations that was established to prosecute the war crimes that had been committed during the Yugoslav Wars and to try their perpetrators.
-The tribunal was an ad hoc court located in The Hague, Netherlands.
+The International Criminal Tribunal for the former Yugoslavia (ICTY) was an ad hoc court of the United Nations that was established to prosecute the war crimes that had been committed during the Yugoslav Wars and to try their perpetrators.
+The tribunal was located in The Hague, Netherlands and operated between 1993 and 2017.

 It was established by Resolution 827 of the United Nations Security Council, which was passed on 25 May 1993.
 It had jurisdiction over four clusters of crimes committed on the territory of the former Yugoslavia since 1991: grave breaches of the Geneva Conventions, violations of the laws or customs of war, genocide, and crimes against humanity.
 The maximum sentence that it could impose was life imprisonment.
-Various countries signed agreements with the UN to carry out custodial sentences.
+Various countries signed agreements with the United Nations to carry out custodial sentences.

 A total of 161 persons were indicted; the final indictments were issued in December 2004, the last of which were confirmed and unsealed in the spring of 2005.
 The final fugitive, Goran Hadžić, was arrested on 20 July 2011.
 The final judgment was issued on 29 November 2017 and the institution formally ceased to exist on 31 December 2017.

-Residual functions of the ICTY, including oversight of sentences and consideration of any appeal proceedings initiated since 1 July 2013, are under the jurisdiction of a successor body, the International Residual Mechanism for Criminal Tribunals (IRMCT).
+Residual functions of the ICTY, including the oversight of sentences and consideration of any appeal proceedings initiated since 1 July 2013, are under the jurisdiction of a successor body, the International Residual Mechanism for Criminal Tribunals (IRMCT).

 History

 Creation

-United Nations Security Council Resolution 808 of 22 February 1993 decided that "an international tribunal shall be established for the prosecution of persons responsible for serious violations of international humanitarian law committed in the territory of the former Yugoslavia since 1991", and called on the Secretary-General to "submit for consideration by the Council ... a report on all aspects of this matter, including specific proposals and where appropriate options ... taking into account suggestions put forward in this regard by Member States".
+United Nations Security Council Resolution 808 of 22 February 1993 decided that an "international tribunal shall be established for the prosecution of persons responsible for serious violations of international humanitarian law committed in the territory of the former Yugoslavia since 1991", and called on the Secretary-General to "submit for consideration by the Council ... a report on all aspects of this matter, including specific proposals and where appropriate options ... taking into account suggestions put forward in this regard by Member States".

-The Court was originally proposed by German Foreign Minister Klaus Kinkel.
+The court was originally proposed by German Foreign Minister Klaus Kinkel.

-Resolution 827 of 25 May 1993 approved the S/25704 report of the Secretary-General and adopted the Statute of the International Tribunal annexed to it, formally creating the ICTY.
+Resolution 827 of 25 May 1993 approved the S/25704 report of the secretary-general and adopted the Statute of the International Tribunal annexed to it, formally creating the ICTY.
 It was to have jurisdiction over four clusters of crimes committed on the territory of the former SFR Yugoslavia since 1991: